pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 • Grip socks with full-sole grip (essential)

-• Hair secured in low bun or braid (high ponytails interfere with headrest)
+• Hair secured in low bun or braid (high ponytails interfere with the headrest)

 Men: